-Key UN vote on Israeli settlements delayed
+Israelis called Trump to weigh in ahead of UN Security Council vote

 For now, a showdown over the resolution has been averted.

 A draft of the resolution calls on Israel to "immediately and completely cease all settlement activities in the occupied Palestinian territory, including East Jerusalem."
-It also declares that the establishment of Israeli settlements, "including in East Jerusalem, has no legal validity and constitutes a flagrant violation under international law and a major obstacle to the achievement of the two-State solution."
+It also declares that the establishment of Israeli settlements, "including in East Jerusalem, has no legal validity and constitutes a flagrant violation under international law and a major obstacle to the achievement of the two-state solution."

+The draft wouldn't make the settlements illegal, as they have been declared in previous resolutions, but would reiterate that point.

 Egypt might have pulled back the resolution because of the opposition from Trump and Netanyahu, said Eric Trager, a fellow at the Washington Institute for Near East Policy and an Egypt expert.

-Egyptian President Abdel Fattah al-Sisi has been "trying to advance talks between Israelis and Palestinians for a year now," Trager said.
+Sisi has been "trying to advance talks between Israelis and Palestinians for a year now," Trager said.
 "Given Trump's reaction, given Netanyahu's reaction, he must have realized this resolution would not advance the peace process."

 Secretary of State John Kerry scrapped plans to deliver a speech before the vote laying out the US vision for peace in the region.
 Kerry spoke with Netanyahu on Thursday morning and with Egypt's foreign minister, the White House said.